What the 3 most triggered moments of Bill Burr’s Netflix special reveal about Bill Burr

 “It wasn’t because she touched me,” he insists, and in order to demonstrate how unbothered he is by the touching, Burr alludes to the fact that he was once an altar boy, the implications of which are entirely too much to unpack here.
 He continues: “It’s the fact that she thought she could bully me.”

 Therein lies the rub.
 Someone of the opposite gender asserted power over him at the workplace, and he didn’t like it.
-He can’t seem to conceive of the extent to which that exact power dynamic is reversed for women all the time.
+He really didn’t like it.
+He can’t seem to conceive, however, of the extent to which that exact same power dynamic is carried out in reverse for women all the time.
 He may ultimately take the high road and forgive his dick-flicking aggressor, but he stops short of understanding that his single moment of bullying reflects just the status quo for so many other people’s lives.
+Either that, or he just doesn’t care.

-If Burr spent several days being triggered by one instance where a woman treated him the way millions of women have routinely been treated for centuries—to the point that he built an extended portion of his new special about it, performing this material night after night and deciding to preserve it for posterity—maybe he should reconsider whether the response to those women finally being heard actually is an overcorrection that demands complaining about.
+If Burr spent several days being triggered by just one instance where a woman treated him the way millions of women have routinely been treated for centuries—to the point where he built an extended portion of his new special about it, performing this material night after night and deciding to preserve it for posterity—maybe he should reconsider whether the response to those women finally being heard really is an overcorrection worth complaining about.